-Parque Zaragoza Recreation Center offers programs which focus on cultural and athletic activities for youth, adult sports and leisure activities, teen activities and special events.
+Parque Zaragoza Recreation Center offers programs which focus on cultural and athletic activities for youth, adult sports and leisure activities, teen activities, Totally Cool Totally Art and special events.

 The 17,500 square foot center design includes a gymnasium for basketball and volleyball, complete with locker rooms and showers.
 Other rooms include an arts and crafts room, weight/exercise room, kitchen, multi-purpose room and administrative office space.
 The center is located on the Parque Zaragoza park grounds which offers other amenities including a swimming pool, an outdoor stage area, outdoor basketball court, sand volleyball court, and a multi-purpose field.